ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 If you are using MongoDB, you might be more comfortable with AvionDB, which is the unstructured database built on top of IPFS.

 #### IPFS hosting with Textile
 Textile.io is a hosting company on IPFS developing the layers on top of IPFS.
 Among other things, they came up with "buckets", which are separated "cloud" environment.
-You can find more information on their website: https://docs.textile.io/hub/buckets/
+You can find more information on their website: https://docs.textile.io/hub/buckets/ .
+More generally, Textile has built an impressive tool set for dApp building and integration: https://blog.textile.io/announcing-the-textile-protocol-hub/

 #### Amazon S3 integration
 If you are using AWS S3 connections for your cloud, you can use the following storage server to replicate it to IPFS with minimal disruption of your workflow.
 It is forked from the popular object storage server MinIO by the long-standing IPFS company RTrade and should be eventually reintegrated into MinIO natively.